Taedddsdfs/Team-1/statements/Zhengran_statement.md

 So, if we miss in both ways we also allocate from memory into repl_way and update the LRU bit.
 If we hit, we simply flip the LRU bit to mark the other way as least recently used.

+---

 Debugging:
 Jingting contributed a lot and the debugging session is in the following link:
 [Debugging for Cache](https://github.com/Taedddsdfs/Team-1/edit/main/statements/Jingting_statement.md)

+---

+### Reflection-Technical
+Through this project I finally moved from “knowing the theory” of caches to really understanding them.
+Implementing a 2-way set-associative data cache forced me to think carefully about tag/index/offset bits, hit/miss behaviour and LRU updates instead of just copying diagrams from the slides.

+### Reflection-Weakness
+I realised I make many mistakes on interface naming and wiring.
+I often connected the wrong signal or mixed up similar names, which made debugging very slow even when the high-level design was correct.
+In the future I want to be more disciplined with naming conventions and double-check all module ports before running tests.

+### Reflection-Teamwork
+Overall the teamwork was quite pleasant, especially debugging together with Jingting.
+We often sat down with the waveforms and traced signals step-by-step, which helped us catch a lot of corner-case bugs.
+At the same time, coordinating changes and keeping everyone on the same page was harder than I expected and required more communication.

+---